BaguetteJet/Custom-Garmin-Forerunner-55/README.md

 <img width="826" height="509" alt="image" src="https://github.com/user-attachments/assets/43ce51d7-4c4f-44b1-ad35-2fbcd64a531d" />

+## Displaying More Information

-I really liked how this simple watch face turned.
+I really liked how this simple watch face turned out.
 It was clean, colorful, and easy to read.
 However, it also lacked functionality beyond simply showing the time.
 To make it more useful, I decided to transform the eight colorful squares into a dynamic bar-chart display, where each color represents a different type of data.
 I switched out the "Hellow World" text for the day and date.

 <img width="387" height="611" alt="image" src="https://github.com/user-attachments/assets/8cec08e6-aeb5-4e73-b602-656a1a3c4270" />   <img width="388" height="608" alt="image" src="https://github.com/user-attachments/assets/2f673998-7f56-4bd0-ad13-57ded4f1cd84" />